 Passing gas 2%

-More Glucotrol side effects » Risk factors for serious side effects Detailed Humulin (Human Insulin) risks & warnings » › Use of other blood sugar lowering medicines › Alcohol › Intense physical activity › History of sulfa allergies Detailed Glucotrol (Glipizide) risks & warnings » Pregnancy category B FDA pregnancy category (Probably safe)
+Prescription only Available as Human insulin Glucotrol Used for (click to learn more) Human insulin Glucotrol Risk factors for serious side effects Human insulin Glucotrol Detailed Humulin (Human Insulin) risks & warnings » › Use of other blood sugar lowering medicines › Alcohol › Intense physical activity › History of sulfa allergies Detailed Glucotrol (Glipizide) risks & warnings » Pregnancy category Human insulin Glucotrol

 Alcohol No specific alcohol-related info. › Avoid drinking alcohol.